-Letter of Enrollment Block: A letter stating that the student may not reenter Texas A&M University without prior approval through CREI or the Vice President for Student Affairs or designee if enrollment has been blocked for a previous student conduct problem.
+Letter of Enrollment Block: A letter stating that the student may not reenter Texas A&M University without prior approval through CREI or the Vice President for Student Affairs or designee (in collaboration with appropriate TAMUG administrators) if enrollment has been blocked for a previous student conduct problem.

 Suspension: Separation of the student from the university for a definite period of time.
 The student is not guaranteed readmission at the end of such period of time, but is guaranteed a review of the case and a decision regarding eligibility for readmission.
 The suspension takes effect when the appeal for the offense is exhausted, waived or time limit has passed.
 Suspensions may be implemented in one of two ways: immediate implementation of suspension or deferred implementation of suspension.
 The sanction of suspension may be placed in deferred status.
-If the student is found in violation of any university's regulations, policies, rules, codes, or SAPs during the time of deferred suspension, the suspension takes effect immediately without further review.
-Additional student conduct sanctions appropriate to the new violation also may be applied.
-A student who has been issued a deferred suspension sanction is deemed "not in good standing23" with the university.
+If the student is found in violation of any